Animals (1998 film): Production

 Filming occurred in South Carolina in March 1997.
 The opening black-and-white 13-minute segment The Tollkeeper was shot in December 1996 in Utah.

 Reception

 The Mail & Guardian gave the film a positive review: "Di Jiacomo’s screenplay for Animals blurs the levels of accepted reality and the magical, and while this may reveal a fascination with magical realism that is now becoming popular in films, its use here makes for an imaginatively coloured, whimsical story that even manages to pack a startling ending."

+Kaori Shoji of The Japan Times awarded the film three stars.